 A mobile phone used to travel with the computer, but nowadays most people have a mobile phone, so advertise yours or that of another organiser so that it can be used on the day to receive notification of late or cancelled entries.

 You will need to produce the entry form and web page of information, but these are easily copied from existing examples.
-The BGA will then list the event on its calendar, upload and link to the entry form as a PDF file, and link to or host the web page.
+We will then list the event on our calendar , upload and link to the entry form as a PDF file, and link to or host the web page.
 This is explained in more detail in Section 2.4 .

-Yes, if you send your entry form to the BGA Tournament Coordinator (tourn-coord at britgo.org), he will produce a web page for you on the BGA site.
-It can even include a template to fill in and automatically post an email to you.
+Yes, if you send your entry form to the Tournament Coordinator (tournament-coordinator at britgo.org), he will produce a web page for you on our site and potentially use our Registration system.
 It can link to local information pages and map pages.

 No, You don't, but if you want to distribute your own copies, for example at events before yours, then you will have to print some yourself.
-[The BGA no longer has a printed newsletter which you can send out your entry forms with.]
+[We no longer have a printed newsletter which you can send out your entry forms with.]

-The BGA can provide up to 100 go sets, boards and mechanical clocks for your event to use.
+We can provide up to 100 Go sets, boards and mechanical clocks for your event to use.
 Some of these are superior sets which are normally only used for special events.
 The normal tournament sets come in multiples of 12 (some loads have 15 clocks to cover for breakdowns).

-If agreed in advance the BGA will often underwrite the costs of unused hotel or university bedrooms at important events, in return for half the profits.
+If agreed in advance we will often underwrite the costs of unused hotel or university bedrooms at important events, in return for half the profits.

 Usually you can get a guide of going rates from other events.
 If you charge too much fewer people will come.
 You will have to decide whether to provide and charge for food or drinks, or not, as the food or drinks element can make the event seem more expensive.

 Most events provide reductions for children, students, unwaged or elderly, or even someone's first tournament.
 You will have to decide how this would effect your budget and number of attendees.
-The levy you pay the BGA is reduced for some concessionary classes anyway.
-It will help your accounting if your concessionary classes are the same as the BGA's ones, but you don't have to.
+The Levy you pay us is reduced for some concessionary classes anyway.
+It will help your accounting if your concessionary classes are the same as ours, but you don't have to.

-The rate for the BGA levy is set so that you will pay more for players who aren't a member of the BGA and who also aren't a member of their national Go Association, e.g. the Nihon Kiin for Japanese players or the Deutsche Go Bund for German players.
-You should keep track of these, but you don't have to charge more for these players, but it may be easier for you to do so (and give them an incentive for joining the BGA).
+The rate for the Levy is set so that you will pay more for players who aren't a member of the Association and who also aren't a member of their national Go Association, e.g. the Nihon Kiin for Japanese players or the Deutsche Go Bund for German players.
+You should keep track of these, but you don't have to charge more for these players, but it may be easier for you to do so (and give them an incentive for joining us).

 There is a sample press release you can copy from.
 If you get a report published in the media, then please send a copy to the Tournament Coordinator for the archives.

-See page BGA Organisers’ Material for more on resources available.
+See the Organisers’ Material page for more on resources available.